-Not to mention it has been show to help resist the formation of Alzheimer’s Disease along with cancer.
+Not to mention it has been shown to help resist the formation of Age-related memory loss along with weak immune health.
 Since the brain needs to be supported to remain healthy and a ketogenic diet gives the brain its preferred source of fuel, it’s an absolute no-brainer that ketogenic diets can help protect the brain from degeneration.

 There’s a great deal of research supporting the claim for ketosis to help fight disease and none of it should be ignored because it goes against the traditional model of nutrition that’s touted as the “gold standard.”

 What about all of the negatives you hear about the ketogenic diet?